DonnyCraft1/PIDArduino/CONTRIBUTING.md

 *Please read up on the [gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) workflow before forking the repo if you plan on making a pull request*

+*We try to keep the master branch clean, and merge develop into master only on new releases*

 ---

 For something that is bigger than a one or two line fix: